SaraMahran/Python-web-mircroblog/README.md

-This is a microbolg which was developed using HTML, CSS and Python.
+This microblog was created using HTML, CSS, and Python.
-You can view the website from here: